TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

 1                              height
 2                              file extension
 3                              resource
-origFile                       path and file name of the original file _mtime                         modification time of the original file
+origFile                       relative URL pointing to the original file _mtime                         modification time of the original file originalFile                   The FAL object referencing the original file processedFile                  The FAL object referencing the processed file
 =============================  ==========================================

 **Note:** Gifbuilder also has an :ref:`IMAGE object <gifbuilder-image>` -